-The Goldfarb Center brings prominent and influential scholars and policymakers to campus each year to discuss and debate national and global events as they unfold.
-High profile events, such as the Senator George J. Mitchell Distinguished International Lecture Series, bring to campus leaders spanning the fields of political science, professional media, and international affairs.
-The William R. and Linda K. Cotter Debate Series brings national and international experts to campus for spirited discussion of controversial topics.
-Public affairs programming also includes a regular schedule of panels, dinners, lectures, conferences, and film screenings, providing students and faculty with many opportunities to network and share ideas.
+The Goldfarb Center welcomes prominent scholars and policymakers to campus each year to discuss and debate national and global events as they unfold.
+Events feature innovative thinkers, influential politicians, groundbreaking authors, and cutting-edge academics discussing issues ranging from racial inequality to global health.
+Guest speakers span the fields of political science, professional media, and international affairs.
+Programming includes panels, dinners, lectures, and film screenings, providing students and faculty alike with opportunities to network and share ideas.

 Annual flagship events include the William R. and Linda K. Cotter Debate Series and the Senator George J. Mitchell Distinguished International Lecture Series.
 The center is also highly engaged with supporting prominent award ceremonies on campus such as the Elijah Parish Lovejoy Award for Courage in Journalism and the Morton A. Brody Distinguished Award for Judicial Service.

 The Goldfarb Center Freedom of Expression Symposium provides incentives for students to consider opposing positions on a policy issue, engage in multidisciplinary research, and draw evidence-based conclusions.
 Held in the spring, students compete for prizes up to $2,000 for policy proposals and dynamic presentations that provide innovative solutions to complex problems in public affairs.